academie-de-espee/marshal-rules-update/handbook.md

             1. Youth Combat will follow the procedures for Sanction and Grievance established by the Office of the Earl Marshal.
             1. The sole exception to 3.8.2.1 above is that, as necessary, the Marshal in Charge of Youth Combat for an event may remove a youth combatant from the field, tourney or melee based on the conduct of their parent(s) or persons serving in that role, if that conduct is disruptive to the activity or unsafe.
         1. Participation
             1. Any Youth Fighter Participant, desiring to participate in the SCA Youth Fighter Program, shall have a responsible adult assume all risks and liability for any harm or medical condition arising from the Youth's participation in these activities.
 This assumption of responsibility shall be signified by all legal documents required by the SCA and the Kingdom Minister of the List (MoL).
-For the purposes of youth combat a responsible adult is defined as
+For the purposes of youth combat a responsible adult is defined as:
+                1. Their parent or
-(1) their parent or (2) their court-appointed legal guardian, (3) a person given medical authority over a child by a notarized Youth Combat Medical Authorization for Minors signed by one of the parents, listing the name of the responsible adult and specifically delegating this authority.
+                2. Their court-appointed legal guardian,
+                3. A person given medical authority over a child by a notarized Youth Combat Medical Authorization for Minors signed by one of the parents, listing the name of the responsible adult and specifically delegating this authority.
-            1. All Youth Fighters ten (10) years of age and under must have at least one (1) responsible adult (per 3.8.3.1) by the list field at all times while the Youth Fighter is engaged on the list field.
-All Youth Fighters eleven to seventeen (11-17) must have a responsible adult (per 3.8.3.1) on site within sight and sound of the field while the youth is engaged on the list field.
+            1. All Youth Fighters ten (10) years of age and under must have at least one (1) responsible adult by the list field at all times while the Youth Fighter is engaged on the list field.
+All Youth Fighters eleven to seventeen (11-17) must have a responsible adult on site within sight and sound of the field while the youth is engaged on the list field.
 The responsible adult never relinquishes responsibility for the minor.
 The marshals, MOLs, or any other SCA officials do not take responsibility for the minor during YC activities.
             1. Once a Youth has been authorized to participate in Adult Combat-Related Activities, the youth is no longer permitted to participate in the Youth Fighter Program.
             1. No Youth shall participate in the Youth Fighter Program unless and until the youth has completed the paperwork and waivers necessary as defined by the policies of the Kingdom Minister of the Lists.
 No Youth shall be permitted to participate in Youth Fighter Program tournaments until the youth has been properly authorized under Kingdom procedures.
             1. Combatants shall behave in a chivalrous manner, and shall fight according to the Kingdom Conventions of Youth Combat.